Increased Risk of Invokana AmputationsJune 6, 2019

 Helping Clients Who Have Suffered an Invokana Amputation

 Clients who have been injured as the result of taking Invokana could find themselves with medical expenses they are unable to pay.
 These clients may also be unable to work because of the serious nature of the Invokana amputations.
-USClaims can help your clients pay both their medical expenses and their regular, day-to-day expenses related to an Invokana amputation in anticipation of a court judgment or settlement.
+Once your client’s case is settled and their award is known, USClaims can help them pay medical and day-to-day expenses related to an Invokana amputation while they wait for the payment of the court judgment or settlement.
+Call 1-877-USCLAIMS today for the information and help you and your client need.

 Involved in an Invokana Amputation Lawsuit?